Capitol riot leaves NC Republicans concerned about the party's future

 That's when Orr's time as a "Never Trumper" began.

-But he said what secured his disdain of the president was comments the president made about the late Sen. John McCain.
+But he said what secured his disdain of the president was comments the president made about Sen. John McCain, who died in August 2018.

 "I was totally offended by that disrespectful comment about Sen. McCain and his services and experiences as a POW," Orr said.
 "You know, that sort of was, shall we say, a critical point in confirming that I would never support him."